KittyGiraudel/sass-guidelines/index.md

 ## Ruby Sass or LibSass

 [Sass' first commit](https://github.com/hcatlin/sass/commit/fa5048ba405619273e474a50400c7243fbff54fe) goes back as far as late 2006, over 8 years ago.
 Needless to say it has come a long way since then.
 Initially developed in Ruby, varied ports popped up here and there.
-The most successful one, [LibSass][libsass] (written in C) is now close to being fully compatible with the original Ruby version.
+The most successful one, [LibSass](https://github.com/sass/libsass) (written in C) is now close to being fully compatible with the original Ruby version.

 In 2014, [Ruby Sass and LibSass teams decided to wait for both versions to sync up before moving forward](https://github.com/sass/libsass/wiki/The-LibSass-Compatibility-Plan).
 Since then, LibSass has been actively releasing versions to have feature-parity with its older brother.

-Last inconsistencies are gathered and listed by myself under the [Sass-Compatibility][sass_compatibility] project.
+Last inconsistencies are gathered and listed by myself under the [Sass-Compatibility](http://sass-compatibility.github.io) project.
 If you are aware of an incompatibility between the two versions that is not listed, please be kind enough to open an issue.

 Now when it comes to choosing your compiler, it does not really matter.
 Actually, it is really up to your project.
 If it is a Ruby on Rails project, you better use Ruby Sass, which is perfectly suited for such a case.